RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-7.md

 ## Control Statement

-- \[a.\] Employ integrity verification tools to detect unauthorized changes to the following software, firmware, and information: {{ insert: param, si-7_prm_1 }} ; and
+The organization employs integrity verification tools to detect unauthorized changes to {{ insert: param, si-7_prm_1 }}.

-- \[b.\] Take the following actions when unauthorized changes to the software, firmware, and information are detected: {{ insert: param, si-7_prm_2 }}.
+## Control Objective

+Determine if the organization:

+- \[SI-7[1]\]

+  - \[SI-7[1][a]\] defines software requiring integrity verification tools to be employed to detect unauthorized changes;
+  - \[SI-7[1][b]\] defines firmware requiring integrity verification tools to be employed to detect unauthorized changes;
+  - \[SI-7[1][c]\] defines information requiring integrity verification tools to be employed to detect unauthorized changes;

+- \[SI-7[2]\] employs integrity verification tools to detect unauthorized changes to organization-defined:

+  - \[SI-7[2][a]\] software;
+  - \[SI-7[2][b]\] firmware; and
+  - \[SI-7[2][c]\] information.

 ## Control guidance

-Unauthorized changes to software, firmware, and information can occur due to errors or malicious activity.
-Software includes operating systems (with key internal components, such as kernels or drivers), middleware, and applications.
-Firmware interfaces include Unified Extensible Firmware Interface (UEFI) and Basic Input/Output System (BIOS).
-Information includes personally identifiable information and metadata that contains security and privacy attributes associated with information.
-Integrity-checking mechanisms—including parity checks, cyclical redundancy checks, cryptographic hashes, and associated tools—can automatically monitor the integrity of systems and hosted applications.
+Unauthorized changes to software, firmware, and information can occur due to errors or malicious activity (e.g., tampering).
+Software includes, for example, operating systems (with key internal components such as kernels, drivers), middleware, and applications.
+Firmware includes, for example, the Basic Input Output System (BIOS).
+Information includes metadata such as security attributes associated with information.
+State-of-the-practice integrity-checking mechanisms (e.g., parity checks, cyclical redundancy checks, cryptographic hashes) and associated tools can automatically monitor the integrity of information systems and hosted applications.

-## Control assessment-objective

-integrity verification tools are employed to detect unauthorized changes to {{ insert: param, si-07_odp.01 }};
-integrity verification tools are employed to detect unauthorized changes to {{ insert: param, si-07_odp.02 }};
-integrity verification tools are employed to detect unauthorized changes to {{ insert: param, si-07_odp.03 }};
-{{ insert: param, si-07_odp.04 }} are taken when unauthorized changes to the software, are detected;
-{{ insert: param, si-07_odp.05 }} are taken when unauthorized changes to the firmware are detected;
-{{ insert: param, si-07_odp.06 }} are taken when unauthorized changes to the information are detected.